MostafaFathi/Change-some-arabic-characters-in-oracle-search/README.md

+# Change some Arabic characters when querying in Oracle
 ## Firstly, you need to use replace function to replace أ to ا
  ```REPLACE(p_text, 'أ', 'ا' )```
  ### Replace another character like ة to ه